sampatkalyan/ansible_collection_oracle_sql/readme.md

-# Oracle SQL*Plus Ansible Collection
+# Oracle SQL Ansible Collection

 This Ansible collection provides modules and roles for interacting with Oracle databases using SQL*Plus.